ufan/k4hep-doc/docs/source/dd4hep/dd4hep.rst

     - the association with a ``DetElement`` (since detector element is fully degenerated tree)

+    - use world transformation of ``DetElement`` to define the real position of the physical surface

     - *u*, *v*, *n*, *o* vectors in the world coordinate system

-    - valid coordinate system transform: *localToGlobal* and *globalToLocal*
+    - real coordinate system transform: *localToGlobal* and *globalToLocal*

+    - custom implementation may be provided for special surfaces by inheriting from ``VolSurface``

     - it's a usage class without setter